imadtoumi/webapp-devops/README.md

 # Webapp-devops

 ## Overview
 Welcome to the Webapp-devops project!
 This project aims to implement DevOps methodologies gradually, integrating various tools and practices step by step.
-The deployment utilizes a Raspberry Pi Model 4 as the server, running an nginx web app.
+The deployment utilizes a Raspberry Pi Model 4 as the server, running a web app.
+Overall it's a documentation of my devops learning journey.

 ## Installation